ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 ### Decided

-> This step is recommended.
+> This step is mandatory.

 - "Decision", "Rationale" and "Implications" are now filled out and fixed according to the reviews
 - decisions of this status usually already have an implementation PR

+> In this step, decision PRs only modify a _single_ decision.

 ### Partially Implemented